Paul Neville’s professional musical career did not conform to the usual academic background that is associated with most composers.

 Eventually Paul decided that the priesthood was not for him, so he left the seminary and looked for work.

-A great “burner of candles at both ends”, he took on a variety of “real jobs” during the 1960’s which would secure a regular income.
-This enabled him to follow his real passion – music -by playing keyboard in bands at night time.
+A great “burner of candles at both ends”, he took on a variety of work during the 1960’s to secure a regular income.
+Firstly as a police constable, then a lifeguard – and then as a photographic model with a well known London agency.
+These jobs enabled him to follow his real passion – music -by playing keyboard in bands in his spare time and at nights.

-The era of the 60’s (yes he was there and he does remember it) was a halcyon time for many bands.
+The era of the 60’s was a halcyon time for many bands.

 If you were good, there were many opportunities for bookings as live support bands for the UK and USA touring artists of the day.

-Paul’s band did “warm-ups” for a number of those acts – including one for Dionne Warwick‘s gig in 1964.
-(He’s still scratching his head now after Dionne’s warm-up – as he didn’t even get to meet her!
-His band had to leave the stage hurriedly before her set started – as his band had another gig elsewhere that same night!
-It was serious hard work back then …)
+Paul’s band did “warm-ups” for a number of those UK and USA acts – including one for Dionne Warwick‘s gigs back in 1964.
+(Paul’s still scratching his head now after Dionne’s warm-up – as he didn’t even get to meet her!
+His band had to leave the stage hurriedly before her set started – so that his band could then travel on to the next gig at a different venue that same night!
+It was “serious hard work” back then ……)

 Marriage and the arrival of children put paid to all this wanton behaviour and Paul then had to find more “serious jobs” with a regular salary to support his new family … with the now customary proviso that nights and weekends would still be spent writing and arranging and gigging ….

-During the 70’s, he worked for two multi-national companies – Unilever and then later for Honda Motorcycles (UK).
-Eventually leaving Honda, Paul went in to retailing motorcycles from a showroom in London in the early 80’s.
+For ten years during the 70’s, he worked for two multi-national companies – Unilever and then later for Honda Motorcycles (UK).
+Eventually leaving Honda UK, Paul started a retail motorcycle partnership based in London in the early 80’s.

-After four years, he changed direction again and started a print and design company in Sussex with a fellow musician and writer.
+After four years retailing in London, he changed direction again and started a print and design company in Sussex with a fellow musician and writer.

-But Paul’s spare writing time became ever increasingly busier.
-New briefs for work continually came in from various conservation agencies and the World Wide Fund for Nature who needed music for their video productions.
+But Paul’s spare writing time became ever increasingly busier during these years.
+New briefs for work continually came in from various conservation agencies including the World Wide Fund for Nature who all needed music written and produced for their video productions.

 At this point, unable to keep all these balls up in the air, Paul decided to work full-time as a composer and arranger.

-This new era enabled him to spend more time in bringing his earlier classical music influences back into his work.
+This new era enabled him to spend more time in bringing his earlier classical music influences back into his compositions and arrangements.

 He started a new quartet called “Rubato” (flute, clarinet, violin and cello) that gave live performances and an outlet for his new works – and he also enjoyed a creative relationship with a contemporary choreographer (Angela Lane) writing new music to her dance routines.

-Among other live performances, Paul co-produced and played piano at a live concert with Spike Milligan.
-All the music was written and arranged by Paul and performed by the Opus 20 Orchestra on stage with the American conductor, Scott Stroman.
+Among other live performances, Paul co-produced a concert with Spike Milligan.
+The music (written and arranged by Paul) was for Strings, Wind, Brass and Percussion and featured a boy treble, Johnny Mercer (now currently Minister of Defence in the UK Government).
+It was performed by the Opus 20 Orchestra with Paul on piano – and conducted by the renowned Scott Stroman.

 “I never dreamed that one day someone would want to set my poems to music ….”